8 Robbery Prevention Tips for Businesses

 Again, robbers are only interested in your money or property, and they seldom hurt people who are willing to cooperate.
 So, give them what they want and do it quickly.

 Handle the entire situation as if you were with a customer — don’t delay them in any way.
 Slowing down your actions in the hope that the police will arrive only endangers lives.
 DO NOT argue, fight, surprise, or attempt to use weapons against a robber.
 This is not the time for heroics.
 And additional provocation on your part could make the situation worse.
 If you have to move, tell the robber what you are doing and why.
 And let them about any possible surprises, such as a second employee who is working in a back room, or if you are expecting company soon.
-That said, follow the robber’s directions exactly, but don’t volunteer any extra information about things like hidden cash or additional valuables.

-- Remain observant.
+- Remain Observant

 The best defense is being observant.
 Try to gather as much information as possible; often, it’s the details that are the greatest help to the police.
 Be systematic in your observations.
 Mentally note the racial origin, sex, age, height, weight, hair color, eye color, and any other defining characteristics that could be used to identify a suspect (i.e. tattoos, scars).
 Sometimes, it can help to compare the robber with yourself.
 (Is he or she taller, heavier, older, etc.?)

 Take note of the disguise used, and if there is a weapon, glance at it only long enough to identify it.
 Look at the robber from then on.
 Try to discreetly observe the robber’s hands.
 If the robber is not wearing any gloves, anything they touch might leave behind identifiable fingerprints.
-And if it can be done safely, try to observe the direction the robber takes when leaving the scene.
+If it can be done safely, try to observe the direction the robber takes when leaving the scene.
 Where a vehicle is involved, concentrate on the make, model, year, color, license plate number, and issuing state.

 If your business has a silent or duress alarm, do not activate it during a robbery unless the situation is life-threatening.
 And even then, you should only activate it when you are confident you can do so without detection.
 Don’t take any chances.
 Property isn’t more valuable than lives.